 Ulla Petti

-PhD Candidate in Computation, Cognition and Language at University of Cambridge
+Research Associate in AI, Ethics, and Language at the University of Cambridge

 Publications